 The town may provide temporary shelter depending on the condition of suitable building with that capacity and the availablility of Civilian Emergency Response Team (CERT) members.

 The following are definitions of terms, used by the National Hurricane Center in their forecasts, which will help you better understand the extent of the threat posed by a hurricane.

 • Advisory: A formal message from the National Hurricane Center, issued every six hours, providing details on location, intensity and movement of a tropical cyclone.

 • Hurricane Eye: The relatively calm area near the center of a storm.
-The duration of the “Calm” may last from several minutes to over an hour, depending on the size and speed of the hurricane.
+The duration of the “Calm” may last from several minutes to up to an hour, depending on the size and speed of the hurricane.
 The “Calm” usually ends suddenly as winds return, possibly with even greater force.

 • Hurricane Warning: This warning indicates that a hurricane, with sustained winds of at least 74 mph, is to be expected in 24 hours or less.
 At this point, hurricane preparedness plans must be finalized.
 Hurricane warnings are seldom issued more than 24 hours in advance, and in cases of hurricanes with unusual or erratic paths, the warning may be issued only a few hours before landfall.

 • Hurricane Watch: A hurricane watch indicates that hurricane conditions are a strong possibility and may threaten a given area within 36 hours.
 This advisory does not necessarily mean a hurricane is imminent, however you must initiate your hurricane preparedness activities.